 - 4.1.
 Overview.
 This chapter discusses the procedural requirements for submitting a voting system to the EAC for testing and review.
 The testing and review process requires an application, employment of an EAC-accredited testing laboratory, and technical analysis of the laboratory test report by the EAC.
 The result of this process is an Initial Decision on Certification by the Decision Authority. - 4.2.
 Policy.
 Generally, to receive an initial determination on an EAC certification for a voting system, a registered Manufacturer must have (1) submitted an EAC-approved application for certification, (2) had a VSTL submit an EAC-approved test plan, (3) had a VSTL test a voting system to applicable voting system standards, (4) had a VSTL submit a test report to the EAC for technical review and approval, and (5) received EAC approval of the report in an Initial Decision on Certification. - 4.3.
 Certification Application.
 The first step in submitting a voting system for certification is submission of an application package.
-The package contains an application form and a copy of the voting system's Implementation Statement (see VVSG 2005-Version 1.0, Vol. I, Section 1.6.4), functional diagram, and System Overview documentation submitted to the VSTL as a part of the Technical Data Package (see VVSG 2005-Version 1.0, Vol. II, Section 2.2).
-This application process initiates the certification process and provides the EAC with needed information. - 4.3.1.
-Information on Application Form.
-The application (application form) provides the EAC certain pieces of information that are essential at the outset of the certification process.
-This information includes the following: - 4.3.1.1.
-Manufacturer Information.
-Identification of the Manufacturer (name and three-letter identification code). - 4.3.1.2.
-Selection of Accredited Laboratory.
-Selection and identification of the VSTL that will perform voting system testing and other prescribed laboratory action consistent with the requirements of this Manual.
-Once selected, a Manufacturer may NOT replace the selected VSTL without the express written consent of the Program Director.
-Such permission will be granted solely at the discretion of the Program Director and only upon demonstration of good cause. - 4.3.1.3.
-Voting System Standards Information.
-Identification of the VVSG or VSS, including the document's date and version number, to which the Manufacturer wishes to have the identified voting system tested and certified. - 4.3.1.4.
-Nature of the Submission.
-Manufacturers must identify the nature of their submission by selecting one of the following four submission types:
+The nature of the submission will determine what information is required from the manufacturer.
+Manufacturers must identify the nature of their submission by selecting one of two submission types: - New system.
+A new system is a voting system not previously certified by the EAC.
+The application package must contain an application form, Summative Usability Testing Report and the Test Readiness Review. - Modification.
+A modification is a change to a system previously certified by the EAC.
+A modification does not include de minimis changes to the system.
+The application package must contain an application form, and updated Summative Usability Testing Report (if modification impacts usability).